JuliaLang/julia/doc/src/manual/noteworthy-differences.md

 - The typical Julia workflow for prototyping also uses continuous manipulation of the image, implemented with the [Revise.jl](https://github.com/timholy/Revise.jl) package.

 - For performance, Julia prefers that operations have [type stability](@ref man-type-stability-1).
-This means that, where Common Lisp numeric operations feel like math, Julia numeric operations feel more like "computer arithmetic".
+Where Common Lisp abstracts away from the underlying machine operations, Julia cleaves closer to them.
 For example:
   - Integer division using `/` always returns a floating-point result, even if the computation is exact.
     - `//` always returns a rational result
     - `÷` always returns a (truncated) integer result